ivmai/JCGO/goclsp/BoehmGC_README.txt

 set, as is now the default.

-Compiling without ALL_INTERIOR_POINTERS may reduce accidental retention of garbage objects, by requiring pointers from the heap to to the beginning of an object.
+Compiling without ALL_INTERIOR_POINTERS may reduce accidental retention of garbage objects, by requiring pointers from the heap to the beginning of an object.
 But this no longer appears to be a significant issue for most programs occupying a small fraction of the possible address space.